 The rules of professional conduct in some jurisdictions require disclosure of selection methodology for certain public accolades and recognitions.
 Click here to view available selection methodologies.

-Selected for inclusion, Associates to Watch – North Carolina, Employee Benefits and Executive Compensation, Chambers USA, 2021
+Selected for inclusion, Associates to Watch, 2021; America's Leading Lawyers for Business, 2022; Employee Benefits and Executive Compensation, North Carolina, Chambers USA

 McGuireWoods Achieves Top Rankings in Chambers USA’s 2021 Leading Lawyers Guide